 What makes our clinical education program different?

-- Integrated Online Curriculum: Students participate in online coursework during the terminal internship as a means to reinforce and integrate their didactic and clinical education.
+- Integrated Online Curriculum: Students have access to online coursework and resources during the terminal internship as a means to reinforce and integrate their didactic and clinical education.
 This curriculum enhances the overall clinical experience by providing structured learning materials to aid in clinical reasoning, self-reflection, and topics specific to the clinical setting.

-- Post-professional Residency Opportunities: South College’s Doctor of Physical Therapy program offers all students the opportunity to easily transition into post professional residencies upon graduation.
-Within our charter class, 70% were matched to residency positions by the end of their first year of study.
+- Post-professional Residency Opportunities: South College’s Doctor of Physical Therapy program offers students the opportunity to easily transition into post professional residencies upon graduation.
 What does this mean for you?
-As a student, you can complete the entire DPT curriculum and residency in three years – the normal timeframe for most DPT programs alone.
+As a student, you can complete the entire DPT curriculum and residency in three years – the normal time frame for most DPT programs alone.

-- Clinical faculty: Clinical faculty are an integral part of our clinical experiences for students, and so we invest in those faculty by offering them access to library resources as well as the opportunity to structure your clinical hands-on experiences to complement your online curriculum.
+- Clinical faculty: Clinical faculty are an integral part of our clinical experiences for students, and so we invest in those faculty by offering them access to South College library resources, mentor training, and the resources to structure your clinical hands-on experiences to complement your online curriculum.
 Many of your clinical faculty in the final internship are specialists in their field, have completed residency or fellowship training, and are chosen for their expertise and eagerness to work with students.